People Are Loving This Story Of An American Student Who Celebrated Passover With Strangers In London

 Samantha Gross told BuzzFeed News that she's a Boston University student studying abroad for a semester in London.
 Gross is currently an intern for the London Evening Standard, a UK newspaper.

 A seder is a ritual meal that marks the beginning of the Jewish holiday of Passover.
-The fifteen-step traditional feast, meant to be celebrated with extended family members, tells the story of the first Passover, where the Israelites were freed from slavery in Egypt.
+The 15-step traditional feast, meant to be celebrated with extended family members, tells the story of the first Passover, where the Israelites were freed from slavery in Egypt.

 Gross told BuzzFeed News that she hasn't had the opportunity to celebrate any Jewish holidays since she's been in London.